-Understanding the behaviours associated with hate crimes is a good place to start.
-Most people will usually describe what has or is happening to them and how it's making them feel.
+Understanding the behaviours associated with hate is a good place to start.
+Most people will usually describe what has or is happening to them and how it is making them feel.

 Hate incidents and hate crime are acts of violence or hostility against a person or property that is motivated by hostility or prejudice towards a person due to a particular characteristic.
 This could be a disability, race or ethnicity, religion or belief, sexual orientation, transgender identity or an alternative sub-culture hate crime.
 A victim does not have to be a member of the group at which the hostility is targeted.
 In fact, anyone could be a victim of a hate crime.

 - Are they in immediate danger?
-If they are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
+If you are in immediate danger or seriously injured, you can contact the emergency services on 999 (or 112 from a mobile phone).

-- If an incident has just happened try and find somewhere they feel safe.
+- Find a safe space.
+If an incident has just happened try and find somewhere they feel safe.
 If this isn't possible and they are scared or fearful you can suggest they call security on 0161 306 9966.